 Education: Having spent 20 years in the classroom, I have seen the way education can transform a young person’s life.
 That is why I will always support students, educators, and public schools.
 In the Cape Henlopen School District, we have schools that are popping at the seams and in dire need of more resources for students.
 I believe it is vitally important that we invest more in our public education system, including in vocational education and job training for students who do not plan to attend college.

 We need to reform our antiquated school funding process to ensure that it provides adequate and equitable resources to our schools and that the process is transparent, predictable, stable, flexible, and cost-based.
 The referenda process is not delivering what we need.
 We must fight to preserve a funding structure that minimizes political influence, while advocating for changes that support student need, reduce class sizes, and address local wealth disparities.
-In addition, we also need to support educators with higher salaries and rock-solid security when it comes to their retirement benefits.
+In addition, we also need to support educators with higher salaries — which is why we just raised teacher pay in 2025 — and with rock-solid security when it comes to their retirement benefits.
 Educators do a lot for our children, and they deserve our respect.